 The controller must open the serial communication with the device by sending an access code.
-To enable communication on PROG pin, the access code can be sent on the PROG pin at any time.
-For VOUT communication, an OVD event must be sent followed by the access code on VOUT.
+To enable communication on the PROG pin, an access code can be sent at any time on the PROG pin.
+For VOUT communication, an OVD event must be sent followed by an access code on VOUT.
 The OVD event must be maintained during the first full transaction.